 Hello, holiday crazy!
 Goodbye, mealtime stress with my Chipotle Chicken and White Bean Chili!

 If you’re feeling industrious, you can make your own green enchilada sauce.
-Here’s a recipe from Chili Pepper Madness.
+But, we’re talking easy here so just use a good quality brand.
+If you want to make your own, here’s a recipe from Chili Pepper Madness.

 However, we’re talking about quick and easy, right?
 I usually have the best luck with premade ingredients such as green enchilada sauce when I get them at a local international or Hispanic market versus the local grocery store.